crosscon/uc1-2-integration/README.md

 ## Usage

 The app consists of two binaries `server-tls` and `client-tls`.
-To test the app first run the server as a background process
+To test the app first run the server as a background process:

 ```bash
 root@raspberrypi4-64:~# server-tls &